makocp/ecom_framework/README.md

 - run command `npx react-native run-ios` (device in Xcode must be chosed, see step before)
 - if URL Bundle error occurs while starting app -> Click on "Reload JS"

+### Add custom bounce
+- Debounce is useful for the search function, to improve performance.
+[See answer](https://stackoverflow.com/a/75556586).

 ## Setup CI/CD Workflow on GCloud for Backend
 - [Tutorial: CI/CD for Node.js Application using Google Cloud](https://psspavan96.medium.com/ci-cd-for-node-js-application-using-google-cloud-part-1-5f7466df913d)